wowletsgo/mint-cookie-grabber/README.md

-If you are confused on how to get mint cookie grabber click code on the top and download the .zip file shown called "source-code"
+If you are confused on how to get mint cookie grabber click code on the top and click "Download ZIP" once you have download unextract the zip and follow the installation below.

 For installation:
 1. Go into the instructions folder